pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Function:

+ Our results showed a high concordance between alternative methods in summarization accuracy.
+However, there was a large difference observed in their computational cost.
+The featureCounts method was found to be an order of magnitude faster on average and far more memory efficient than other methods.
+The high computational efficiency of featureCounts is due to its ultrafast feature search algorithm and its highly efficient implementation entirely using the C programming language.

+Expression level of genes, transposons etc.

 Use: A read-summarisation program to identify and then quantify reads for any genomic feature eg. exons.

 Requirements:
+- Give genome- has to be same genome given in subread.
+Using annotated genome.
+- standard format: gff3, saf file (more basic).

 References:
 http://bioinformatics.oxfordjournals.org/content/30/7/923.long